huubl/silverstripe-elemental-accordion/README.md

 ## Usage

-A block that allows you to create collaspible content blocks.
+A block that allows you to create collapsible content blocks.

+### Template Notes

+The default templates are based off the [jQuery UI Accordion](https://jqueryui.com/accordion/) classes/styling

 ## Screen Shots